 SEC.
 8A.1.
+DEFINITIONS.

-DEFINITIONS. (a) Terms not defined in this Article 8A shall have the meaning attributed to them in Section 1602 of the Police Code. (b) As used in this Article 8A, the following words or phrases shall mean: "Director" means the Director of the Department of Public Health, or his or her designee.
+(a) Terms not defined in this Article 8A shall have the meaning attributed to them in Section 1602 of the Police Code.

+(b) As used in this Article 8A, the following words or phrases shall mean:

+"Designated Smoking Room" means a designated area on the Premises of a Cannabis

+Business where Customers may Smoke Cannabis.

+"Director" means the Director of the Department of Public Health, or his or her designee.

 "Permittee" means any person or business to whom a Cannabis Consumption Permit is issued under this Article 8A, and any authorized agent or designee of such person or business.

 "Pre-packaged Cannabis Product" means a Cannabis Product that is packaged by a cannabis business that holds a valid license from the state of California authorizing it to engage in the distribution or manufacture of Cannabis Products, and that is served to a customer in its original packaging.

 "Preparing" or "Preparation" means the heating, re-heating, or serving of Cannabis Products, and does not include cooking or infusing.

 SEC.
 8A.2.
 PERMITS FOR THE ON-SITE CONSUMPTION OF CANNABIS.

-It shall be unlawful to allow the Consumption of Cannabis Products on the Premises of a commercial business without obtaining and maintaining: (a) A permit therefor issued by the Department of Public Health; and (b) A Medicinal Cannabis Retailer, Cannabis Retailer, or Cannabis Microbusiness permit issued by the Office of Cannabis; and (c) A State Cannabis License.
+It shall be unlawful to allow the Consumption of Cannabis or Cannabis Products on the Premises of a commercial business without obtaining and maintaining:

+(a) A permit therefor issued by the Department of Public Health; and

+(b) A Medicinal Cannabis Retailer, Cannabis Retailer, or Cannabis Microbusiness permit issued by the Office of Cannabis; and

+(c) A State Cannabis License.

 SEC.
 8A.3.
 CANNABIS CONSUMPTION PERMIT TYPES.

-There are two types of permits available for the purpose of legalizing and regulating the Consumption of Cannabis Products on the Premises of commercial businesses:
+There are twothree types of permits available for the purpose of legalizing and regulating the Consumption of Cannabis Products on the Premises of commercial businesses:

-(a) Cannabis Consumption - Prepackaged Cannabis Products - No Preparation.
-A Permittee in possession of this permit type may allow the on-site Consumption of Pre-Packaged Cannabis Products but may not engage in the Preparation of Cannabis Products.
+(a) Cannabis Consumption - Prepackaged Cannabis Products - No Preparation A Permittee in possession of this permit type may allow the on-site Consumption of Pre-Packaged Cannabis Products but may not engage in the Preparation of Cannabis Products.